• Skip to content

 In addition, internal work teams help to plan and organize.

-These teams are how work gets done and contribute to the success of the organization.
+These teams are how work gets done and contribute to the organization’s success.

 Leadership